shawnmcmanus/WebDev-Final-Project/README.md

 It utilizes MongoDB for cataloging the database, React for the front-end functionality, and a REST API for the back-end

-Exercise Tracker 🏋️‍♀️
+🏋️‍♀️ Exercise Tracker
 A Full-Stack Web Application to Track and Manage Exercise Logs

-Table of Contents
+📚 Table of Contents
-Project Overview
+📖 Project Overview
-Features
+✨ Features
-Tech Stack
+🛠️ Tech Stack
-Installation and Setup
+📦 Installation and Setup
-Usage
+🚀 Usage
-API Endpoints
+📡 API Endpoints
-Project Structure
+📂 Project Structure
-Contributing
+🤝 Contributing
-License
+📜 License
-1. Project Overview
+📖 Project Overview
 The Exercise Tracker is a full-stack web application that allows users to create, read, update, and delete exercise logs.
-Users can track key information like exercise name, reps, weight, unit (kg/lbs), and the date of the workout.
+Users can track key information such as:

+Exercise Name
+Reps
+Weight
+Unit (kg/lbs)
+Date of Workout
 This project demonstrates core web development concepts, including CRUD operations, RESTful APIs, and backend-to-database integration.

-2. Features
+✨ Features
 📋 CRUD Functionality: Create, read, update, and delete exercise logs.
-🔍 RESTful API: Provides clear, structured endpoints for interacting with exercise data.
+🔍 RESTful API: Provides structured endpoints for interacting with exercise data.
 🗃️ Database Integration: Uses MongoDB to store and manage exercise records.
 🛠️ Validation and Error Handling: Ensures proper request body validation and error responses for API calls.
-📡 Modern Tech Stack: Built using Node.js, Express, MongoDB, and Mongoose.
+🌐 Modern Tech Stack: Built using Node.js, Express, MongoDB, and Mongoose.
-3. Tech Stack
+🛠️ Tech Stack
 Technology	Purpose
 Backend	Node.js, Express (API Server)
 Database	MongoDB (Document Storage)
 ODM	Mongoose (Schema Management)
 Containerization	Docker (Optional for deployment) Version Control	Git, GitHub
-4. Installation and Setup
+📦 Installation and Setup
 Follow these instructions to set up the Exercise Tracker on your local machine.

-Prerequisites
+📋 Prerequisites
 Make sure you have the following installed:

 Node.js (v16 or higher)
 MongoDB (Locally installed or cloud-based, e.g., MongoDB Atlas) Git
-Steps to Run Locally
+🚀 Steps to Run Locally
 Clone the Repository

 bash